medienbaecker/kirby-tiptap/README.md

 ];
 ```

-Then use them in blueprints just like core buttons:
+Then use them in blueprints just like any other button:

 ```yaml
 tiptap: